 - Porterage for 1 bag per traveler

-Arrive in San Salvador today, where an OAT representative meets us at the airport and assists with the transfer to our seaside hotel just south of the city, on El Salvador’s tropical Pacific Coast.
+Arrive in San Salvador today, where your OAT Trip Leader will meet you at the airport and assists with the transfer to our seaside hotel just south of the city, on El Salvador’s tropical Pacific Coast.

 This morning after breakfast and a little time to relax, we travel overland to Suchitoto, a beautiful colonial town brimming with Salvadoran history and culture.
 We arrive in time for lunch at a local restaurant, then set out to explore Suchitoto.
 We’ll stroll the town’s cobbled streets, stopping to admire the whitewashed façade of the Santa Lucia Church and enjoy views of Suchitlán Lake, the largest lake in El Salvador.
 This evening, we gather for dinner at a local restaurant.